tarantool/tarantool/changelogs/unreleased/fix-string-dequoting.md

 ## bugfix/sql

-* SQL queries with sub-queries and quoted names now return correct column names in projection (gh-7063).
+* Now SQL queries with subqueries and quoted names return the correct column names in projection (gh-7063).